alphagov/prototyping/design-patterns/progress-indicator/index.md

 The progress-indicator mixin accepts three optional arguments:

 `$active-colour`
-: The colour of the currently highlighted step (default is white)
+: The colour of the current step

 `$border-colour`
-: The border colour (default is light blue grey)
+: The border colour

 `$background-colour`
-: The background colour (default is cool grey)
+: The background colour

 * * *